-Action Step 3.1.1: Continue to refinen the District-wide technology work order system to improve the visibility to users of technology support requests.
-Ensure all staff can continue to enter work orders, and that designated site staff may view open work orders at their sites.
+Action Step 3.1.1: Upgrade and build on the District-wide technology work order system to improve the visibility to users of technology support requests.
+Ensure all staff can enter work orders, and that designated site staff may view open work orders at their sites.

-Action Step 3.1.2: Continue an equitable system of deploying field technicians, prioritizing need rather than "time on site," and fostering collaborative support and project work among technicians.
+Action Step 3.1.2: Continue an equitable zone system of deploying field technicians, prioritizing need rather than "time on site," and fostering collaborative support and project work among technicians.